janeyoung2018/RAG-Chatbot-Production/README.md

 Fashion-focused retrieval-augmented generation stack with FastAPI, React, Weaviate, Phoenix, and Ragas.
 Everything runs through Docker for local or staged environments.

+> Requires Python **3.11+** when running CLI tooling outside Docker.
+A Conda environment is recommended for dependency isolation.

 ## Data Snapshot

 The `data/` folder includes synthetic showcase datasets you can swap out for real sources: